telehash/telehash.github.io/protocol.md

 * **[DHT](dht.md)** - Distributed Hash Table, how hashname discovery and connectivity is enabled without any central authority.
 * **[paths](network.md)** - Packets can be sent over different networks paths, commonly UDP but also HTTP, WebRTC, and more.

-Since telehash is it's own networking stack layered above existing networks, it has mechanisms that parallel well known Internet ones and is easy to draw an analogy to:
+Since telehash is it's own networking stack layered above existing networks, it has mechanisms that parallel well known Internet ones and are easy to draw an analogy to:

 * `IP` - Addressing in telehash is based on a fingerprint of a public key generated locally by an app (called a `hashname`) instead of a centrally assigned number.
 * `Routing` - Hashnames are organized into a DHT that every peer helps maintain, there are no core routers or managed backbone.